Eliza Lucas: Writings

 From the time that she began her life in South Carolina on Wappoo Plantation to the time that she died in 1793, Eliza carefully copied all her conversations and letters into a "letter-book."
 She organized her writings into multiple volumes, each depicting with great detail a different period during her life.
 The volumes recount most of her life, with the bulk of her writings referring to the time between 1739 and 1762.

-The first few volumes range from the years 1739 to 1746.
+The first few volumes range from 1739 to 1746.
 They begin with her description of her family's move to the plantation in South Carolina when she was 16 years old.
 Throughout these years, she began to experiment with the indigo seeds along with others that her father had sent to her.
-Her letters describe several years of experiments that she did on the crop to make it successful.
+Her letters describe several years of her experiments on the crop to make it successful.
 They also detail her marriage to longtime friend and neighbor Charles Pinckney in 1744.

-The second set of volumes begins around 1753 and ends around 1757.
+The second set of volumes covers 1753 to around 1757.
 By this time, Eliza and Charles had begun their new life together and had children.
 These sets reference the time she and her family moved to London for her husband's job.
 They lived there for about five years while Charles worked as the commissioner of the South Carolina colony.

 The third set of volumes covers 1758 through 1762.
 It corresponds with the family's return to South Carolina and soon after, the death of her husband.
 She was in charge of overseeing her family's plantations along with her late husband's as well.
-She lived as a widow for more than thirty years until her death in 1793 while she was searching for a cure for breast cancer.
+She lived as a widow for more than 30 years until her death in 1793 while she was searching for a cure for breast cancer.
 Though she continued to keep copies of her letters after her husband died, very few of them remain today.

 This letter-book is one of the most complete collections of writing from 18th century America and provides a valuable glimpse into the life of an elite colonial woman living during this time period.
 Her writings detail goings on at the plantations, her pastimes, social visits, and even her experiments with indigo over several years.
-Many scholars consider this letter-book extremely precious because it describes everyday life over an extended period of time rather than a singular event in history.
+Many scholars consider this letter-book important because it describes everyday life over an extended period of time rather than a singular event in history.
 Eliza passed her letter-book on to her daughter Harriott, who in turn passed it to her daughter.
 It was passed down from mother to daughter well into the 20th century, at which point the Lucas-Pinckney family donated it to the South Carolina Historical Society.